 Shortly following initial implementation of VE, during 2007 the Department of Justice (DOJ) adopted a new Supervising Deputy Attorney General (SDAG) classification for use throughout the DOJ.
 Previously, selected Deputy Attorneys (DAGs) within HQES and other DOJ business units served as Acting Supervisors, and were commonly referred to as Supervising DAGs, but did not have formal supervisory authority over other Attorneys.
 During 2007, six (6) HQES Attorneys were appointed as SDAGs, including two (2) SDAGs for the San Diego office which previously had only one (1) Acting SDAG position.
-Currently, in addition to San Diego's two (2) SDAG positions, two (2) SDAGs are assigned to HQES' Los Angeles Metro office, one (1) SDAG is assigned to the HQES' San Francisco office, and one (1) SDAG is assigned to HQES' San Diego office.
-Although unrelated to implementation of VE, the creation of an additional SDAG position in HQES' San Diego office, and the adoption of higher pay scales for all HQES SDAG positions, was viewed unfavorably by Medical Board Investigators and Supervising Investigators whose classifications and pay scales were not upgraded as had been expected.
+Currently, in addition to San Diego's two (2) SDAG positions, two (2) SDAGs are assigned to HQES' Los Angeles Metro office, one (1) SDAG is assigned to the HQES' San Francisco office, and one (1) SDAG is assigned to HQES' San Diego office, and the adoption of higher pay scales for all HQES SDAG positions, was viewed unfavorably by Medical Board Investigators and Supervising Investigators whose classifications and pay scales were not upgraded as had been expected.